willwin4sure/vault/🚀Performance Engineering/Bit Hacks.md

+> Tricks to manipulate bits.
+Less relevant in the days of good compilers.
 ## Problems

 Signed integers are represented in two's complement (in particular, `~x + x = -1`).
 This allows the hardware to treat them identically to unsigned integers for various operations.